mhibatallah/mhibatallah.github.io/_pages/PhDPosition.md

 ## 🗓️ Deadline:

-For this single position, there are two deadlines based on the preferable starting date:

-September 15th, 2025 for a start date in Winter 2026 or Spring 2026.

 October 19th, 2025 for a start date in Fall 2026.

-Applications will be evaluated on a rolling basis until the position is filled, so you can still apply after the deadline.
+Applications will be evaluated on a rolling basis until the position is filled, so you can still apply if you missed the deadline.

 ---